AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 - _Laminar Flow Rate_ [Liters/min] = (frequency [Hz] + 7.3) / 80.4

 Your programming goal is to combine all of this into a Matlab script which will allow you to control the pump, record the flow rate and pressure (either manually or with a transducer) and then write those values to a file.
 You will need to calibrate the PWM signal going to the pump so that you know the flow rate for a given duty cycle.
 Check the [Example 2: PWMs](https://github.com/d008/MAE224/wiki/Example-2-:-PWMs) if you need a refresher.
+There are only 3 connections to the Photon you will need to make to control the experiment:

+1. Pump PWM Output from the Particle Photon (top pin on the 6 pin strip to the right of the Photon) to control the power that is sent to the pump.
+2. Total flow meter (read the frequency of this pin to get the total flow rate).
+3. Laminar flow meter (small white one, read the frequency of this pin to get the laminar flow rate).

+Note that power and ground for all the sensors has been taken care of for you in advance on the circuit board.

 #How to measure pressure drop